Content Creation Market Saturation Analysis:Where Opportunity Still Exists

 Use this cadence to validate demand and build momentum

-Define the Narrowest Valuable Audience
+How Do You Define the Narrowest Valuable Audience?

 Pick one audience segment and one transformation they are actively searching for.